Hangboards are the most simple and effective rock climbing training tools in existence. Check out the best hangboards of 2021.

 Materials should also be a consideration when shopping for a hangboard.
 For the most part, there are two categories of hangboard materials — wood and polyurethane/polyester resin.

-Wood has recently become very popular for high-end hangboards.
-Most wooden hangboards are made using a CNC machine that can cut out precise, repeatable grooves that will become the edges and other holds on the finished board.
+Wood has recently become popular for high-end hangboards.
+Most wooden hangboards are made using a CNC machine to cut out precise, repeatable grooves that will become the edges and other holds on the finished board.

 The texture tends to be slightly smoother on a wood hangboard.
 This means less abrasion on your skin and (hopefully) fewer forced rest days due to raw fingertips.

 However, not all wood hangboards have the same feel.
-Depending on how they have been sanded and finished, a wood hangboard can be super slick or super grippy.
+Depending on how they’ve been sanded and finished, a wood hangboard can be super slick or super grippy.
 Either way, wood hangboards tend to be more expensive than boards in the other dominant category.

 Polyurethane or polyester resin hangboards are made from the same material as the climbing holds that litter the walls of any contemporary climbing gym.
 While some resin boards are made by pouring liquid resin into silicone molds, most are produced by the same CNC process used to make wood boards.